powsybl/powsybl-core/docs/user/frequent_errors/error_messages.md

 # Frequent error messages

-If you wish to use the latest version of PowSyBl's library without having to specify versions, you should have a look at [powsybl-dependencies](https://github.com/powsybl/powsybl-dependencies) and related examples.

 ### No NetworkFactoryService providers found

 This most likely happened because you tried to read a file, but you didn't have any implementation of the interface used for reading those files.